wilkin4/stellar-coffee/README.md

 # Stellar Coffee

-This is a desktop application to manage a coffee shop created with C# and Microsoft SQL Server.
+This is a desktop application to manage a coffee shop created with WPF, C# and Microsoft SQL Server.
 This application was made using Visual Studio 2017 Community.

 ## Instructions